 To give you even more peace of mind, Toyota has one of the best reliability records in the business.
-The company was rated above average in our 2018 Driver Power owner satisfaction survey, coming 12th out of 27 manufacturers.
+The company was rated well above average in our sister title Auto Express' 2020 Driver Power owner satisfaction survey, coming sixth out of 30 manufacturers.

-The Prius+ has never featured in the survey, but the Mk3 Prius was revealed as one of the Top 10 most reliable used cars in the 2018 survey, which gives even more reassurance to potential buyers about how reliable the hybrid technology is.
+The Prius+ itself has never featured in the survey, but the third-generation Prius was revealed as one of the Top 10 most reliable used cars in the 2018 survey, which gives even more reassurance to potential buyers about how reliable the hybrid technology is.